patrickramp/signature-presentation/README.md

 1. **JavaScript-Based Presentation:** An interactive presentation that educates users about the importance of having a consistent corporate signature and  how to use the email signature creation tool to add their signature to Outlook.

-2. **Email Signature Creator:** A JavaScript web tool that allows users to generate a corporate compliant email signatures.
-Users can input details like name, title, contact information, and generate a signature that complies with their organization's brand identity.
-This application also adds a unique hash of the clients email address to the logo metadata to help verify the signature was created by this application.
+2. **Email Signature Creator:** A JavaScript web tool that allows users to generate uniformly formatted corporate email signatures, complete with logo.
+Users simply input their details and, with two clicks, have a perfectly formatted email signature copied and ready to be pasted into their email client of choice.
+- As a security and compliance bonus, this application uses a lightweight Rust back-end service to securely sign the users email address and transparently add a unique identifier to the email signature.
+This "fingerprint-ID" is created using the (highly secure and efficient) Ed25519 signing algorithm and embedded as a base58 string in the alt-text of the signature logo.
+This fingerprint-ID cryptographically ties the generated signature to the email address used at signature creation, and can be used to verify the signature is legitimate.
+Since the fingerprint-ID is included in the image alt-text, it will work in both HTML and plane text emails.

 ## Live Demo

-Click [Here](https://app.megabit.rodeo) for a live working demo of this project.
+Click [Here](https://app2.megabit.rodeo) for a live working demo of this project.

 ## Getting Started